Permethrin

 Scientists are researching the exact molecular mechanisms of permethrin toxicity in cats to develop more specific treatment strategies:

-2. Biomarkers: The search for specific biomarkers for the severity of poisoning and the response to therapy could improve treatment decisions.
+2. Biomarkers: The search for specific biomarkers for the severity of poisoning and response to therapy could improve treatment decisions.

 Preventive Measures